-One study found that 15-30 grams of MCTs per day increased 24 hour energy expenditure by 5%, totalling about 120 calories per day (7).
+One study found that 15-30 grams of MCTs per day increased 24 hour energy expenditure by 5%, totalling about 120 calories per day (5).

-Both lauric acid and monolaurin can kill harmful pathogens like bacteria, viruses and fungi (8).
+Both lauric acid and monolaurin can kill harmful pathogens like bacteria, viruses and fungi (6).

-One interesting feature of coconut oil is that it can reduce your hunger.
+One interesting feature of the fatty acids in coconut oil is that they can reduce your hunger.

 In one study, varying amounts of medium and long chain triglycerides were fed to 6 healthy men.

-The men eating the most MCTs ate 256 fewer calories per day, on average (12).
+The men eating the most MCTs ate 256 fewer calories per day, on average (10).

-Another study in 14 healthy men discovered that those who ate the most MCTs at breakfast ate fewer calories at lunch (13).
+Another study in 14 healthy men discovered that those who ate the most MCTs at breakfast ate fewer calories at lunch (11).

-The best known therapeutic application of this diet is treating drug-resistant epilepsy in children (14).
+The best known therapeutic application of this diet is treating drug-resistant epilepsy in children (12).

-Bottom Line:The MCTs in coconut oil can increase blood concentration of ketone bodies, which can help reduce seizures in epileptic children.
+Summary:The MCTs in coconut oil can increase blood concentration of ketone bodies, which can help reduce seizures in epileptic children.